Keynote: Data Management in Planet-Scale Hyperlinked Environments

 @Chraebe@chraebe@mastodon.world

-Amr is a final year PhD student in informatics at TU Vienna, Austria, Additionally, he is a teaching and research associate at WU Vienna.
-Before his PhD studies, he worked as a research scientist at Nile University and Cairo University.
+Amr is a Research and Teaching Associate in Informatics at WU Vienna, Austria.
+Before his PhD studies, he worked as a Research Scientist at Nile University and Cairo University.
 Besides his academic career, he worked as a data scientist for 4 years at IBM.
 The current focus of his research is on scalable knowledge graphs, Web querying, and graph data management systems.

 Olaf is a Senior Associate Professor in Computer Science at Linköping University, Sweden.
 Additionally, he is an Amazon Scholar working with the Neptune graph database team at Amazon Web Services.
 He is interested in problems related to the management of databases and knowledge, with a focus on data on the Web and on graph data, as well as on problems in which the data is distributed over multiple, autonomous and/or heterogeneous sources.

-Katja is a professor in the Department of Computer Science at Aalborg University, Denmark, where she is leading the Data, Knowledge, and Web Engineering group.
+Katja is a professor in the Institute of Logic and Computation at TU Wien, Austria.
+She has been a professor in the Department of Computer Science at Aalborg University, Denmark, leading the Data, Knowledge, and Web Engineering group.
 Prior to joining Aalborg University, she was a postdoc at the Max Planck Institute for Informatics in Saarbrücken, Germany, and earned her PhD in Computer Science from Ilmenau University of Technology, Germany.
 Her work is rooted in databases and graph technologies and spans theory, algorithms, and applications of data science and knowledge engineering including knowledge graph management, querying, and analytics.

 @HoseKatja@katjahose@mastodon.social